 It’s particularly challenging to handle requests for assistance animals by residents who’ve been caught violating your pet policies.
 The longer the resident has been breaking the rules, the more you may wonder whether he’s unfairly trying to pass off his pet as an assistance animal.

-This article is informational only and is not intended as legal advice.
-Always consult with a competent attorney before undertaking any legal action.
 The question often arises whether and how RV park landlords can change and update their park rules.
 For manufactured home parks, the answer is clear – landlords can issue a rule change notice that…